RunicAH/Odin_Recipes/README.md

-# Odin_Recipes
+# odin_recipes
-Website showcasing a few of my favorite delicacies
+A short website that will showcase my favorite recipes.